 - Myotis volans

 - British Columbia, Wyoming, Saskatchewan, Montana, Yukon, North Dakota, North America, South Dakota, USA, Alaska, Arizona, California, Nevada, New Mexico, Texas, Colorado, Utah, Nebraska, Oregon, Canada, Idaho, Alberta, Washington

 Pronunciation: my-oh-tis voh-lans

-The long-legged myotis is one of western America’s most widely distributed bat species.
-It is found from the Tongas National Forest in Alaska, south, through all of the western U.S. and into the Baja peninsula, and also along the Sierra Madre Occidental in Mexico.
-Long-legged myotis are especially dependent on wooded habitats from pinon-juniper to coniferous forests, usually at elevations of 4,000 to 9,000 feet.
+The Long-legged Myotis is one of western America’s most widely distributed bat species.
+It is found from the Tongas National Forest in Alaska, south through all of the western U.S. and into the Baja peninsula, and also along the Sierra Madre Occidental in Mexico.
+Long-legged Myotis are especially dependent on wooded habitats from pinion-juniper to coniferous forests, usually at elevations of 4,000 to 9,000 feet.
 Radio-tracking studies have identified maternity roosts beneath bark and in other cavities.
-Most nursery colonies live in at least 100 year-old trees that provide crevices or exfoliating bark.
+Most nursery colonies live in trees at least 100 years old, trees that provide crevices or exfoliating bark.

-These typically are located in openings or along forest edges where they receive a large amount of daily sun.
+Long-legged Myotis are typically located in clearings or along forest edges where they receive a large amount of daily sun.
 Though maternity colonies are most often formed in tree cavities or under loose bark, they also are found in rock crevices, cliffs, and buildings.
-Long-legged myotis forage over ponds, streams, water tanks, and in forest clearings, often on moths.
-Few winter records exist in the West.
-Because these and many other forest bats are widely dispersed in low numbers, across rugged landscapes, population monitoring is a unique challenge.
+Long-legged Myotis forage for moths over ponds, streams, water tanks, and in forest clearings.
+Few winter records exist for this bat.
+Because these and many other forest bats are widely dispersed in low numbers across rugged landscapes, population monitoring is a unique challenge.